MicrosoftDocs/query-docs/query-languages/m/adobeanalytics-cubes.md

 ## About

-Returns a table of multidimensional packages from Adobe Analyics.
+Returns a table of multidimensional packages from Adobe Analytics.
 An optional record parameter, `options`, may be specified to control the following options:

 * `HierarchicalNavigation`: A logical (true/false) that sets whether to view the tables grouped by their schema names (default is false).
 * `MaxRetryCount`: The number of retries to perform when polling for the result of the query.
 The default value is 120.
 * `RetryInterval`: The duration of time between retry attempts.
 The default value is 1 second.
-* `Implementation`: Specifies the internal database provider implementation to use.
-Valid values are: "IBM" and "Microsoft".
+* `Implementation`: Specifies Adobe Analytics API version.
+Valid values are: "2.0".
+Default uses API version 1.4.